cardano-foundation/CIPs/CIP-1694/README.md

 * ratifying a CIP
 * deciding on the genesis file for a new ledger era
 * recording initial feedback for future governance actions

+PV feels like this does not need to be on-chain?
+Off-chain mechanisms would be better?

 ### Hard-Fork initiation